notiona/notiona.github.io/_posts/2024-07-21-git-rebase-workflow-eng.md

 ### Rebase & Fast-forward Strategy

-On the other hand, the rebase & fast-forward strategy first applies all the missed commits of `main` to the `feature_branch`, like below.
+On the other hand, the rebase & fast-forward strategy first applies all the commits of `feature_branch` on top of latest `main`, like below.
 In git lingo this is referred to as "rebasing", as it is moving the "base" of the `feature_branch` from `main commit 1` to `someone's commit 2` (the tip of latest `main` branch), hence the term "rebase" makes much more sense.